Adder: Venom

+Adder venom is primarily proteolytic, haemotoxic, and cytotoxic, although some populations may also have neurotoxic and neuromuscular effects.
+The venom is considered simpler than the related Vipera ammodytes, which could explain its comparatively mild effects and greater LD_{50}.
+There is probably regional and individual variation in the venom composition of adders.

 Due to the rapid rate of human expansion throughout the range of this species, bites are relatively common.
 Domestic animals and livestock are frequent victims.
 In Great Britain, most cases occur between March and October.
-In Sweden, there are about 1,300 bites per year, with an estimated 12% requiring hospitalisation.
+In Sweden, there are around 1,300 bites per year, with an estimated 12% of cases requiring hospitalisation.
 At least eight different antivenoms are available against bites from this species.

-Mallow et al. (2003) describe the venom toxicity as being relatively low compared to other viper species.
+Mallow et al. (2003) describe the toxicity of the venom as being relatively low compared to that of other viper species.
 They cite Minton (1974) who reported the values for mice to be 0.55 mg/kg IV, 0.80 mg/kg IP and 6.45 mg/kg SC.
-As a comparison, in one test the minimum lethal dose of venom for a guinea pig was 40–67 mg, but only 1.7 mg was necessary when Daboia russelii venom was used.
+For comparison, one test found that the minimum lethal dose of venom for a guinea pig was 40–67 mg, whereas only 1.7 mg was necessary when Daboia russelii venom was used.
 Brown (1973) gives a higher subcutaneous LD_{50} range of 1.0–4.0 mg/kg.
-All agree that the venom yield is low: Minton (1974) mentions 10–18 mg for specimens 48–62 cm in length, while Brown (1973) lists only 6 mg.
+All agree that the venom yield is low.
+Minton (1974) mentions 10–18 mg for specimens 48–62 cm in length, while Brown (1973) lists only 6 mg.

 Relatively speaking, bites from this species are not highly dangerous.
-In Britain there were only 14 known fatalities between 1876 and 2005—the last a 5-year-old child in 1975—and one nearly fatal bite of a 39-year-old woman in Essex in 1998.
-An 82-year-old woman died following a bite in Germany in 2004, although it is not clear whether her death was due to the effect of the venom.
+In Britain, there were only 14 known fatalities between 1876 and 2005—the last of which was a five-year-old child in 1975—and one near-fatal bite on a 39-year-old woman in Essex in 1998.
+An 82-year-old woman died following a bite in Germany in 2004, although it is unclear whether her death was due to the effects of the venom, and a 52-year-old male died in Sweden after failing to seek treatment in 2023.
 A 44-year-old British man was left seriously ill after he was bitten by an adder in the Dalby Forest, Yorkshire, in 2014.
 Even so, professional medical help should always be sought as soon as possible after any bite.
 Very occasionally bites can be life-threatening, particularly in small children, while adults may experience discomfort and disability long after the bite.
 The length of recovery varies, but may take up to a year.

-Local symptoms include immediate and severe pain, followed after a few minutes (but perhaps up to 30 minutes) by swelling and tingling.
-Blisters containing blood are not common.
-Pain may then spread within a few hours, along with tenderness and inflammation.
-Reddish lymphangitic lines and bruising may appear, and the whole limb can become swollen and bruised within 24 hours.
-Swelling may also spread to the trunk and, in children, the whole body.
+Local symptoms include severe and immediate pain, followed by swelling and tingling after a few minutes, although this may take up to 30 minutes.
+Blisters containing blood are uncommon.
+The pain may then spread within a few hours, accompanied by tenderness and inflammation.
+Red lymphangitic lines and bruising may appear, and the entire limb can become swollen and bruised within 24 hours.
+The swelling may also spread to the trunk and, in children, the whole body.
 Necrosis and intracompartmental syndromes are very rare.